Combat age discrimination at Workplace

-Avoid passing any kind of statement or perform any action that is discriminatory in nature.
-Check there is no delegation of any work which is based on age, at the same time during the interview also makes the screening process consistent for all the applications.
+Avoid passing any statement or perform any action that is discriminatory in nature.
+Check there is no delegation of any work which is based on age; at the same time, during the interview also makes the screening process consistent for all the applications.

 Make the workplace age-friendly:

-It is very important to make the workplace age-friendly, as the old workers are more prone to accidents and can suffer from physical injuries.
+It is imperative to make the workplace age-friendly, as the old workers are more prone to accidents and can suffer from physical injuries.
 Preventive measures need to be adopted to make the workspace conducive for the workers.
 And there should be flexible working hours for them.

-Though the legislation prohibits any kind of age discrimination but it should be our consistent efforts that would make a difference.
+Though the legislation prohibits any age discrimination, it should be our consistent efforts that would make a difference.
 So let us not gamble with life but speak up against age discrimination.